LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 Face different devils in combat and either take damage or suffer some other sort of injury from each devil.
 The devil does not count if you fall unconscious, flee, or otherwise become unable to strike back at them.

+## Gnoll Slayer!

+Deliver the killing blow to gnolls, hyenas, hyenas and/or were-creatures.

 ## Out of the fire.

 Knocked unconscious or killed by fire damage several times.

-## Gnoll Slayer!

-Deliver the killing blow to gnolls, hyenas, hyenas and/or were-creatures.

 ## Mind Controller.

 Successfully affect different targets with charm, compulsion spells or mind control spells.

-## Back from the Grave.

-???

-## Combat Healer.
-Total magical healing that has healed.

-Cure a cumulative total number of points of damage for other creatures with healing spells.
-Causing any damage subtracts the progress.

-## A lifted spirit.
-Fall damage.

-Take an amount of falling damage on several different occasions and survive.

 ## Scarred.
 Total Damage Taken.